Walter Reed Attending Physician Calls Trump's Brief Drive-By 'Political Theater' And 'Insanity'

-BETHESDA, MD.
-(WJZ) — President Trump briefly left the hospital Sunday evening to wave to supporters from his car, despite the CDC’s guidelines to isolate when diagnosed with the coronavirus.
+BETHESDA, Md.
+(WJZ) — President Donald Trump briefly left a Maryland hospital Sunday evening to wave to supporters from his car, despite the CDC’s guidelines to isolate when diagnosed with the coronavirus.

 Dr. James Phillips, chief of disaster medicine at George Washington University and an attending physician at Walter Reed Medical Center, tweeted that Mr. Trump’s brief departure from the hospital was “theater” and called it “insanity.”